This Is Our Story.

 On August 12, 1947, WFLO in Farmville became a radio station.
 For several months, it had been just an assembly of wires, a tower, studios and technical equipment.
 Nevertheless, on this date 30 years ago, the Federal Communications Commission in Washington sent a telegram to the station giving it authority to commence broadcasting.
 At that time, the station’s studios were located on west Third Street in Farmville, and its

 transmitter located on the Cumberland Road about a mile and a half away in a small building on state highway 45.
-If you’ve wondered how it all got started in the first place,
+If you’ve wondered how it all got started in the first place, then here’s the answer.

 In the late 1940’s the federal government decided to do something aboutthe need for additional small town radio stations in the United States.
 Before that time, a handful of large high powered radio stations had been allowed exclusive use of all available frequencies, and no space was left on the dial for smaller local stations.
 The Communications Act of 1934 was responsible for this, but things had now changed.
 The Act was amended in the late 1940’s to allow daytime radio stations to come into being,